M-o-a-T/moat-kv/docs/source/command_line.rst

    one-or-more subpaths.
 The most specific path wins.

-.. program:: moat.kv client codec
+.. program:: moat kv codec

 Set up codecs: manipulate the data that clients see, sort of like a database view.